Mansi130101/Mansi130101/README.md

-I am a second year undergrad at IIT Kharagpur.
+I am a second year undergrad at IIT Kharagpur in the department of Electrical Engineering enrolled in its Btech course.
 Open Source software excites me, and I am ever ready to learn more.
 I am eagerly waiting to contribute to interesting open-source projects.

 - 🔭 I’m currently working on a static chatbot and a mock tests django website.
 - 🌱 I’m currently learning React.js